 Change recognition level

-When the hotkey mode is activated, the mouse wheel controls the recognition level of the UI-element detection.
-Let’s explain this along a simple example:
+When hotkeys are activated, the mouse wheel controls the recognition level of the UI element detection.
+Let’s take a look at this with a simple example.

-- This UI-element identification is made visible by a grabbing red frame along with your mouse movement during the recording (see below image).
+- This UI element identification is made visible by a red frame that follows your mouse movement during the recording (see image).

 UI element with